-10 Nov A Beginner’s Guide to Using Pennsylvania’s Medicaid Waiver for Home Care
+29 Jul A Beginner’s Guide to Using Pennsylvania’s Medicaid Waiver for Home Care

 Help decode the process for getting set up with PA Medicaid waiver services.
 This includes for home care, home health aides, and a variety of other benefits available.
 Learn about whether you are eligible for the PA Medicaid waiver.
 Plus, find out what steps you need to take to sign up.

 This guide is made to help you understand the process of signing up for the PA Medicaid waiver.
 The waiver enrollment can be complicated and ambiguous.
 Plus, we help you understand what services and supports are available, especially for seniors and disabled adults.
+This guide is useful for both senior and disabled individuals who need care for themselves.
+It’s also valuable for family members and loved ones.
+Plus, if your loved one is approved, you could be a paid caregiver!

-What is the PA Medicaid waiver?
+What is the Pennsylvania (PA) Medicaid waiver?

 A Home and Community-based Services (HCBS) waiver is a Medicaid program.
 It generally helps provides assistance with skill development, respite, transportation, and other services.
 The goal is to help support the individual and their caregiver.